vault27/Foundation/paloalto.md

 - Service (port)
 - URL
 - Security Profiles (Content-ID) - use signatures to identify known threats.
 Unknown threats are identified by WildFire

+### App-ID
+6-Tuple is checked against the security policy > known application signatures > check if it is SSH, TLS, or SSL > decryption policy (if exists) > checked again for a known application signature > the application has not been identified (a maximum of 4 packets after the handshake, or 2,000 bytes) > will use the base protocol to determine which decoder to use to analyze the packets more deeply > unknown-tcp > check policy if uknown is allowed
+SSL > Web-Browsing > flickr > flickr-uploading
+The application decoder will continuously scan the session for expected and deviant behavior, in case the application changes to a sub-application or a malicious actor is trying to tunnel a different application or protocol over the existing session

 ## HA
 - Up to 16 firewalls as peer members of an HA cluster